blakethomas12/Beav-Guesser/Dev_Manual.md

 These commands will install the node modules required for server and start a local instance of the server.
 You can then visit the server via a web browser and searching for 'localhost:4000/'.
 To stop the server type CRTL + C in the terminal where the server is running.

 # Testing
 Majority of the functionality can be tested by accessing and using the website.
 For API requests user can use a tool like ReqBin to send HTTP requests to the server to check their functionality.
 Since the database is private users wishing to test a database will have to create their own and connect it to the server.
 After that sending HTTPS requests and checking the contents of the database are the best testing method.
+Any unit test can be added to the __ test__ file and can be run with the command npm run test.

 # Building release
 To build a release you will first want to find a platform to host the server.
 Once you have found a service follow the Building the System steps to set up the server.
 Our release will use Heroku Dynos and has a built in web address.
 If you plan to use another service understand the process to make it available to the web.